 Painful or swollen testicles

 If you're pregnant, you may have this test as part of routine prenatal testing.
-A pregnant woman who has gonorrhea can pass the infection to her baby during delivery, possibly causing blindness or a potentially fatal blood infection.
-Detecting and treating gonorrhea prevents such complications.
+A pregnant woman who has gonorrhea can pass the infection to her baby during delivery.
+This may cause blindness or a potentially fatal blood infection.
+Finding and treating gonorrhea prevents such problems.

 You may also be tested for other STDs, including:

 This test requires a urine sample.
-The sample is usually collected by urinating in a specimen cup at your doctor's office.
+The sample is usually collected by urinating in a specimen cup at your healthcare provider's office.

 This test poses no known risks.